-- Improvement - General - · Incident, non-conformity and corrective action - · Continual improvement. - Guidance on the establishment, implementation, maintenance and continual improvement of an occupational health and safety (OH&S) management system that can help organizations conform to ISO 45001 is available in the ISO standards ISO 45002 Occupational health and safety management systems General guidelines for the implementation of ISO 45001:2018. - Your health and safety management system should be commensurate with the scale, nature, location and impacts of your operations and activities.
+- Improvement - General - · Incident, non-conformity and corrective action - Continual improvement. - Guidance on the establishment, implementation, maintenance and continual improvement of an occupational health and safety (OH&S) management system that can help organisations conform to ISO 45001 is available in the ISO standards ISO 45002 Occupational health and safety management systems General guidelines for the implementation of ISO 45001:2018. - Your health and safety management system should be commensurate with the scale, nature, location and impacts of your operations and activities.
 A simple management system with only a few procedures and work instructions may be sufficient and effective for small businesses with low risks.
 However, a large multi-national business with operations across multiple part of the supply chain is likely to require more comprehensive management systems.
-These can be centrally managed and/or with site specific procedures and controls. - For your management system to be effective, it should involve participation from workers (or their representatives) and promote a culture of wellbeing and safe practices for all workers. - The management systems need to be designed to comply with applicable laws and international standards including ILO conventions. - The policy and systems need to be periodically reviewed and updated, at least annually see COP 2 Policy and management systems. - The management systems need to address your health & safety hazards and risks.
+These can be centrally managed and/or with site specific procedures and controls. - For your management system to be effective, it should involve participation from workers (or their representatives) and promote a culture of wellbeing and safe practices for all workers. - The management systems need to be designed to comply with applicable laws and international standards including ILO conventions. - The policy and systems need to be periodically reviewed and updated, at least annually see LGMS 2 Policy and management systems. - The management systems need to address your health & safety hazards and risks.
 To do this, you need to carry out a risk assessment appropriate to your business's context and identify where health and safety risks may arise, how likely they are and which practices and procedures could be improved to prevent them. - The RJC hosts a risk assessment toolkit (available on the member portal) that includes a general risk assessment template you might find useful, especially if you are a small business.
-Alternatively, use your own tried and tested risk assessment process. - Consider your improvement opportunities to address risks using a hierarchy of hazard controls (see Figure 22) that prioritises action in the following order: - Eliminate the hazard by removing or modifying the activity causing it for example, swapping hazardous chemicals for safe ones, or using different manufacturing processes. - Control the hazard at the point where it starts for example, installing local ventilation or dust extraction systems, isolation rooms or acoustic insulation and noise control systems. - Minimise the hazard by designing safe work systems and/or taking administrative or institutional measures for example, providing training or communication materials on safe work procedures, monitoring the workplace, limiting exposure or working hours, or promoting job rotation and better use of PPE.
+Alternatively, use your own tried and tested risk assessment process. - Ensure that your risk assessment pays particular attention to known and inherent risks in the process, for example, members producing LGMS using the Chemical Vapor Deposition (CVD) method should ensure hydrogen sulphide explosion risks are specifically included in their assessments. - Consider your improvement opportunities to address risks using a hierarchy of hazard controls (see Figure 18) that prioritises action in the following order: - Eliminate the hazard by removing or modifying the activity causing it for example, swapping hazardous chemicals for safe ones, or using different manufacturing processes. - Control the hazard at the point where it starts for example, installing local ventilation or dust extraction systems, isolation rooms or acoustic insulation and noise control systems. - Minimise the hazard by designing safe work systems and/or taking administrative or institutional measures - for example, providing training or communication materials on safe work procedures, monitoring the workplace, limiting exposure or working hours, or promoting job rotation and better use of PPE.

-- Use the results of your risk assessment to develop an action plan, and establish your management systems to: - implement actions in a timely manner; - regularly review risks to see if the actions taken have worked, and to identify any new risks; and - document all risk assessments, action plans and actions taken. - For members with mining and mineral processing operations, your health and safety management systems need to manage community health and safety hazards.
-These can be health and safety hazards that your operations can have on the local community, or risks to your workers based on your location and local factors see COP 44: Community health and safety.
+- Ensure that where your risk assessment has identified that PPE is required, that the equipment issued is specifically adapted for the identified risks, is provided free of charge, and that its correct use is monitored in line with LGMS 22.5. - Use the results of your risk assessment to develop an action plan, and establish your management systems to: - implement actions in a timely manner; - regularly review risks to see if the actions taken have worked, and to identify any new risks; and - document all risk assessments, action plans and actions taken.

-FIGURE 22.
+FIGURE 18.
 THE HIERARCHY OF HAZARD CONTROLS

-• CDC, Hierarchy of Controls
+CDC, Hierarchy of Controls

-COP 24.3: HEALTH AND SAFETY COMMITTEE
+LGMS 22.3: HEALTH AND SAFETY COMMITTEE